 Getting into multiple anthologies led to Irene thinking of me for a book project Carol Hinz, Associate Publisher of Millbrook Press and Carolrhoda Books, imprints of Lerner Publishing Group, had come up with and reached out to Irene about which became the book CAN I TOUCH YOUR HAIR?
 POEMS OF RACE, MISTAKES AND FRIENDSHIP.
 This book also helped pave the way for me to be signed on by Rosemary Stimola as my literary agent.

-What advice do you have for children’s poets just staring out?
+What advice do you have for children’s poets just starting out?

 Charles: You keep building things in small pieces, one poem at a time, get yourself out there, by going to conferences, and online, too.
 In my case I created a Youtube channel where I perform over 130 of my own poems and share them with educators, editors and young people.